Expected values for SUSY hierarchies of Jaynes-Cummings Hamiltonian

 In the same way, by applying this process a number of consecutive times, from the initial JC Hamiltonian we can get a sequence of partner Hamiltonians, which is called a hierarchy,

 A generic $k$-SUSY partner in this hierarchy has the form

 where $k \in \mathbb Z$.
 Its eigenvalues and (not normalized) eigenfunctions have the following expressions

 They are quite similar to the formulas (\ref{phys}) for the initial Hamiltonian.
-The integer $k$ may be negative, but it is restricted by the condition $\delta^2 +k \lambda^2\geq 0$.
+The integer $k$ may be negative, but it is restricted by the condition $\delta^2 +k \lambda^2\geq 0$, {in order to have a Hermitian Hamiltonian operator}.
 In the case where $\delta^2= \lambda^2 n_0$ (for a certain $n_0\in \mathbb N$), then the minimum value of $k$ will be $-n_0$.
 In that case, it happens that a JC Hamiltonian in resonance $\delta=0$ will start the hierarchy.
 An example of the spectrum of two SUSY partner Hamiltonians is given in Fig.~\ref{fig2}.
+We conclude that partner JC Hamiltonians are characterized by detuning parameters linked by previous formula: $\delta$ and $\delta_k = \sqrt{\delta^2+ k \lambda^2}$.
+At the same time the coupling parameter $\lambda$ is kept unaltered.

-Another Hamiltonian that can be obtained by means of intertwining operators is called the anti-JC Hamiltonian $H_{\rm aJC}$ \cite{ates25,negro24,lara05,solano03}.
-It has many equivalent forms, but we choose the following expression \cite{ates25}

-Therefore, the detuning parameter $\delta$ change the sign into $-\delta$ so, $H_{\rm aJC}(\delta) = H_{\rm JC}(-\delta)$ \cite{lara05,solano03,ismail25}.
-In this work, we will not consider anti-JC Hamiltonians, because the results are quite similar to those of standard JC Hamiltonians.
+{Another Hamiltonian that can be obtained by means of intertwining operators is called the anti-JC Hamiltonian $H_{\rm aJC}$ \cite{ates25,negro24,lara05,solano03}.
+In this work, we will not consider anti-JC Hamiltonians, because the results are quite similar to those of standard JC Hamiltonians.}

 \sect{Atomic inversion for SUSY partners of a JC Hamiltonian}